Geant4/geant4/examples/extended/parallel/MPI/README.md

 - Geometry : chamber / calorimeter
 - Primary : particle gun (200 MeV electron as default)
-- Physics List : standard EM
+- Physics List : FTFP_BERT

 **Features:**
 - Particles are transported in a geometry without any scoring.